Trust Fund Fraud

 - Failing to allocate funds as directed by a client’s instructions and wishes

 It is important to understand that elderly or incapacitated victims of financial fraud have rights.
-If you or a loved one feel that you have been wronged due to elder fraud, abuse, or exploitation, you may be able to recover some or all of your losses with the help of an experienced attorney.
+If you or a loved one believe that you have been wronged due to elder fraud, abuse, or exploitation, you may be able to recover some or all of your losses with the help of an experienced attorney.
+Our attorneys have extensive experience representing trusts in securities arbitration claims and exposing stockbrokers and others who abuse a trust.Advocates For The Elderly